He blogs at:

-He also has written books about religion, drawing partly on his tenure as religion reporter for the Chicago Daily News, 1968-1978, but also on his previous 18 years as a Jesuit, as in his latest book, Company Man: My Jesuit Life, 1950-1968, a Blithe Spirit Publication in collaboration with Little Man Press.
+He has also written books about religion, drawing on his tenure as religion reporter for the Chicago Daily News, 1968-1978, and his previous 18 years as a Jesuit.

 Corporate History and other commissioned books:

 * Reach Out . . .
-The Story of Motorola and its People, by Harry Mark Petrakis, 2003; Bowman was an editor.
+The Story of Motorola and its People, by Harry Mark Petrakis, 2003; Bowman was a researcher and editor.

 1982-85.
-For the Tribune Sunday Magazine, “The Way We Were," a column on Chicago history using Tribune clips and Chicago Historical Society, Newberry Library, and Art Institute of Chicago files.
+For the Chicago Tribune Magazine, “The Way We Were,” weekly column on Chicago history.

 1968-78.
 For the Chicago Daily News, religion reporter and columnist.